joeldelcastillo/Deber4_Discos/README.md

 ## Conclusions

-- What do you observe?
+### What do you observe?

+After analyzing the graphs:

+1. The internal SSD has the least amount of transferred time of data.
+SSD stores data on interconnected flash memory chips, which can be read and written much faster than the spinning disks.
+2. In all cases, `oflag=direct` had the best performance.
+The `oflag=dsync` flag tells `dd` to use the `sync_file_range()` system call, which will ensure that the data is written to disk before `dd` returns.
+This can also result in better performance, but it may be slower than `oflag=direct` because `sync_file_range()` may need to wait for the disk to flush its data.
+3. An external HDD has worse performance than an internal SSD or an internal HDD because it is connected to the computer via a USB port, which is slower than the SATA port used by internal drives.

-- What are the main differences between the three drives?
+### What are the main differences between the three drives?

 The main difference between magnetic internal hard drives, internal SSDs, and external drives is the speed at which data can be accessed.
 Hard drives tend to be the slowest, followed by SSDs, with external drives generally being the fastest.
 This is due to the fact that hard drives store data on spinning disks, which need to be accessed sequentially in order to be read or written to.
 SSDs, on the other hand, store data on interconnected HDD memory chips, which can be accessed much more quickly.
-External drives are also generally faster than hard drives, as they tend to use faster interface standards such as USB 3.0 or Thunderbolt.
+External drives are also generally slower than internal drives, as they tend to use USB ports.

-- Why we see differences in performance for different values of `bs`?
+### Why we see differences in performance for different values of `bs`?

 The `bs` parameter in the `dd` command specifies the number of bytes that are read or written at a time.
 A larger value for `bs` will result in fewer reads or writes, which can improve performance.
 However, if the value is too large, it can actually decrease performance.